 Clean Restrooms Don’t Exist – A Real Problem

 Does your business have either public or staff restrooms?
 Do you know right if they are clean or need attention?
-Do you know if your restroom gives a bad impression of your business or if your customers think your bathrooms are safe to use?
+Can you confirm if your restroom gives a bad impression of your business or if your customers think your bathrooms are safe to use?
+Are you aware of the impact of an unclean restroom on your profits?

 Either way, if you have bathrooms, you may not be aware of how subpar standards impact both brand image and customer retention.
 Fortunately, research by Harris Interactive in 2011 answers this question.